 Her statement sums up the difficulties properties face if they can’t rely on their usual customer base right now, whether those are business or leisure travellers.
 If you’re in the same boat, fun and creative offers are vital.
 Understandably, that may feel challenging for conference or airport hotels.

-But if you can create a unique offer or experience at your hotel, you’ll be rewarded with an uptick in reservations, increased revenue, and happy guests.
+If you can create a unique offer or experience at your hotel, you’ll be rewarded with an uptick in reservations, increased revenue, and happy guests.
 And, of course, when travellers book, you can pitch your other add-ons, too.

 How to maximise your upselling results